Try These 15 Tips to Streamline Social Media Automation

 Also, setting things too far in advance can cause you and your team to forget which posts have you already shared.
 That means that you’re running the risk of duplicating recently published posts.

 As a rule of thumb, schedule your posts and other automated tasks on a weekly basis.
 This gives you enough time to focus on other tasks, make sure that all your posts are timely and up to date.

-Even though social media channels like Facebook and YouTube let you schedule your posts directly on their respective platforms, I recommend using a separate social media management software like HipSocial for your social media marketing automation.
+Even though social media channels like Facebook and YouTube let you schedule your posts directly on their respective platforms, We recommend using a separate social media management app like HipSocial for your social media marketing automation.

 One reason to use third-party social media management tools is that they let you know when someone is reaching out to you in one of your social media channels or if you’ve been mentioned by someone in their post.
 That way, you can reach back with them, and begin the lead nurturing process.

 Keys to Succeeding with Social Media Marketing Automation